pisuthd/merkle-tree-tracker/README.md

 * ESP8266 NodeMCU v.3
 * Ublox NEO-6M GPS Module

 This wiring can be found in [here](https://iotdesignpro.com/projects/nodemcu-esp8266-gps-module-interfacing-to-display-latitude-and-longitude).
-And the source code is resided in /arduino folder , SSL certificates must be uploaded to the board to made it able to connect with AWS IoT Core as [this intruction] (https://electronicsinnovation.com/how-to-connect-nodemcu-esp8266-with-aws-iot-core-using-arduino-ide-mqtt/).
+And the source code is resided in /arduino folder , SSL certificates must be uploaded to the board to made it able to connect with AWS IoT Core as [this intruction](https://electronicsinnovation.com/how-to-connect-nodemcu-esp8266-with-aws-iot-core-using-arduino-ide-mqtt/).

 ## Live Demo